-In December 2021, Occidental entered into the Second Amended and Restated Credit Agreement in which the total committed borrowing capacity of \$4.0 billion is based on a SOFR benchmark.
+In February 2024, Occidental entered into a Third Amended and Restated Credit Agreement for the RCF extending its maturity date to June 30, 2028.
+In May 2024, Occidental amended the RCF to add an additional \$150 million commitment, increasing the borrowing capacity to \$4.15 billion.
 The interest rate margin and the facility fee rates are subject to adjustments based on Occidental's performance on specified sustainability target thresholds with respect to absolute reductions in GHG emissions from its worldwide operated assets.
-The RCF maturity date is June 30, 2025.
-In February 2024, Occidental entered into a Third Amended and Restated Credit Agreement with the same committed borrowing capacity as above, but extended the maturity date to June 30, 2028.
-No amounts were drawn under the facility as of December 31, 2023.
+No amounts were drawn under the facility as of December 31, 2024.

 Borrowings under the RCF bear interest at SOFR benchmark rates, plus a margin based on Occidental's senior debt ratings.
 The facility has similar terms to other debt agreements and does not contain material adverse change clauses or debt ratings triggers that could restrict Occidental's ability to borrow, or that would permit lenders to terminate their commitments or accelerate debt repayment.
 The facility provides for the termination of loan commitments and requires immediate repayment of any outstanding amounts if certain events of default occur.
 As of the date of this filing, Occidental had no drawn amounts under the RCF.
-In 2023, Occidental paid average annual facility fees of 0.22% on the total commitment amount.
+In 2024, Occidental paid average annual facility fees of 0.20% on the total commitment amount.